Give value to your variety

 4. Market your variety

 Open-source varieties stand for diversity and the common-property nature of seed, which makes them very attractive to consumers.
 When distributing the seed, you need to inform the recipients about the open-source rights and obligations.
-Find more information here.
+You can find the information sheet here.

 Start licensing your variety